Join the Fall Season beginning September 2018

 How long is the class?

-The Academy operates for a period of 13 weeks (Fall Session) beginning in September and ending in December.
-The Spring session is for 13 weeks also.
-The start date is January concluding on April 2018.
+The Academy operates for a period of 10 weeks (Fall Session) beginning in September and ending in December.
+The Spring session is 10 weeks also, starting January and concluding in April 2018.

 What are the Academy fees?

-Your donation to the Urban Farming Institute provides, supplies and the instructors needed to operate the program.
-The Fee is based on a 13 week enrollment period.
-The full 26 week program requires the payment for each enrollment period comprised of two 13 week periods.
+Your donation to the Urban Farming Institute provides supplies and the instructors needed to operate the program.
+The Fee is based on a 10 week enrollment period.

 Are the two sessions sequential?